 - 2 tbsp fish sauce (try and use Korean if you can)

 - 1 tbsp coarse rock salt (for salting the cabbage)

 FYI, we didn’t use the rice flour on the picture above.
 This is for the full kimchi recipe rather than this quick version which doesn’t need it.
 You’ll also need a couple of big bowls, catering rubber gloves and a big airtight box or kilner jars for the kimchi to live in – to the volume of roughly 3-4 litres.

 - Remove the outer leaves and then cut the cabbage into four, removing the tough core.
 Then cut down into 1-1.5 inch pieces.

-- Dissolve the course sea salt into the water and pour over the cut cabbage (in large bowls).
+- Dissolve the coarse sea salt into the water and pour over the cut cabbage (in large bowls).
 Leave the cabbage to soak for 3 hours.
-Some blogs say up to 10, Korean Bapsang said 2 so lets go for 3 to be sure.
+Some blogs say up to 10, Korean Bapsang said 2 so let’s go for 3 to be sure.
 Stir occasionally.

 - Cut the daikon radish down into 1-1.5 inch square shaped pieces.
 Sprinkle with salt and leave in a bowl for up to 30 minutes.
 Don’t rinse it for the next stage.

-- Mix the chili pepper flakes with the fish sauce, ginger, garlic, sugar and shrimp Add 125g water and mix well.
+- Mix the chilli pepper flakes with the fish sauce, ginger, garlic, sugar and shrimp Add 125g water and mix well.